LV-APT/lvCICD/README.md

 Add task of lvCICD to DevOps Pipeline yml file.

-> Copy this snippet to DevOps Pipeline yml file and change the `[xxx]` following your own sensoria.
+> Copy this snippet to DevOps Pipeline yml file and change the `[xxx]` following your self-hosted agent/runner configuration.

     - task: PowerShell@2
       displayName: [your_action_step_name]